 How you move can be just as important as how much you move.
 While our bodies are resilient and amazing machines, they work best when our muscles, joints, ligaments, tendons, and bones are properly aligned.
 This is especially important with repetitive movement, as even a small misalignment can cause issues over time.
 Kinesiologists are highly trained in proper human movement and, equally important, spotting improper human movement.
 Moving correctly, in combination with strength and conditioning, can help aid in healing and prevent future injuries.

-This is why kinesiology is an integral part of our team here at Rebound Sport & Spine.
+This is why kinesiology is an integral part of our team here at Rebound Sport and Spine.
 Our kinesiologist will guide you to improved movement and strength in a non-intimidating and engaging way.
 In our experience, kinesiologists are just plain fun to be around!
 Looking for a Langley Kinesiologist near you?
 You’ve come to the right place!

 What is Kinesiology?